School of Medicine

 Jennifer Chen, MD

-BioJennifer K. Chen, M.D., is a Clinical Assistant Professor of Dermatology.
+BioJennifer K. Chen, M.D., is a Clinical Associate Professor of Dermatology.
 She co-directs the medical student sub-internship program.
 She completed medical school at Johns Hopkins University, residency at Johns Hopkins and University of California, Irvine, and completed a Howard Hughes Fellowship at Stanford University.
-Her clinical interests include complex medical dermatology, skin cancer, inpatient dermatology, and contact dermatitis.
+Her clinical interests include contact dermatitis, atopic dermatitis, complex medical dermatology, skin cancer, and inpatient dermatology.
+She has served on the Board of Directors for the American Contact Dermatitis Society and as an invited member of the Contact Dermatitis Committee for the World Allergy Organization.

 Clinical Assistant Professor, Dermatology